 Interests: Young fiction, middle-grade and YA, particularly commercial fiction, literary fiction, tearjerkers, magical realism, quirky reality-benders, inspirational coming-of-age and overcoming-of-odds stories.

-Interests: chick lit, chick noir, crime, historical, humour, literary fiction, psychological/thrillers, women's literature, children's fiction, non fiction.
+Interests: chick lit, chick noir, crime, psychological/thrillers, women's fiction, spiritual/self-help

 Martin is a writer, ghostwriter and editor.
 He worked at a senior editorial level for Penguin and HarperCollins before jumping across the desk to write and edit full-time.
 He has now written or ghosted 20 published books (fiction and non-fiction) with most of the major UK publishing houses.